MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add login function in Login.view & try to debug signUp function in store.
+* Add new reactPost function in backend.
-* Add disabled button for incorrectly completed form.
+* Add conditions to prevent sending empty signup form.

 # Before to run this server